Criminal Code Amendment Act No. 28, B.E. 2564 (2021)

 Second Trimester — 12–20 WeeksConditional

-Termination is permitted after completing options counseling with a multidisciplinary team including a doctor, nurse, and social worker or psychologist, per MoPH Notification B.E.
+Termination is permitted after examination and options counselling with a multidisciplinary team including a doctor, nurse, and social worker or psychologist, under the criteria in MoPH Notification B.E.
 2565.
-A minimum 24-hour reflection period is required after counseling before the procedure.

 !Must be at accredited facility